UPDATED NOV 1, 2019

-Whether you’re looking for a name-brand, boutique cycling experience, a born-and-raised local favorite, that do their own dang thing, or rising independents who get all the butts on bikes, the New York City indoor cycling scene is, quite frankly, popping.
+Whether you’re looking for a name-brand, boutique cycling experience, a born-and-raised local favorite that does their own dang thing, or rising independents who get all the butts on bikes, the New York City indoor cycling scene is popping.
+Check the hottest below.

 Beyoncé, Anderson Cooper, Katie Holmes, Nicole Kidman, Lucy Hale, Michelle Obama, and John Kerry… it’s easier to ask who’s not cycling with Soul than to ask who is.
 If you somehow haven’t heard of SoulCycle, with seven studios in NYC, if you haven’t heard of SoulCycle, it’s time to slip on some cycling shoes to hit up the cycling cardio party that riders say has changed their lives.
 With a workout that is as soulful as it is efficient and enjoyable, pedal hard in a dark room romantically lit by sweater-scented candles and prepare to feel empowered.
 Still not convinced?
 Didn’t we mention the possibility of celebrity sightings?